tachidok/chapchom/README.md

 ### How to contribute

-During the initial stage the contributions are only allowed by a selected number of people, but once we have something intereseting to share with you we will make it open to the public.
+During the initial stage contributions are only allowed by a selected number of people, but once we have something intereseting to share with you we will make it open to the public.
 Please check continuously for updates or contact the developers by email (I guess the email is somewhere listed in the gitHub page ... or not).

+#### Notes for contributors Please check the documentation for
+anything you need to set-up your account, get a copy of the latest development and start submitting your amazing contributions ....

 ### When did this start?